People living with a disability

 The Selection Process selects Provisional Candidates not Awardees.

-Through the application and selection process which runs from early February to early August 2018, if you are selected you become a provisional candidate.
+If you are selected through the application and selection process, which runs from early February to early August 2018, you become a provisional candidate.
 You do not become a Scholarship awardee until a university accepts your application for admission.
-You can find out more about selection processes in our general information brochure and through briefings held from January to February 2018.
+You can find out more about selection processes in our general information brochure and through briefings held from February to April 2018.

 For applicants with disabilities, the Australia Awards Timor-Leste (AATL) office will make appropriate adjustment to the selection process to allow your application which will be assessed on merit.